 9. When Was the Septic Tank Last Pumped?

-Septic pumping services involve using a vacuum truck to empty out the solid waste and sludge from inside the tank.
+Septic pumping services involve using a vacuum truck to empty the solid waste and sludge from inside the tank.
 This process helps to reduce the risk of clogs or backups and can even help increase the life span of your septic system.
 Regular septic pumping services also ensure that proper bacteria colonies are present in your septic tanks, which are necessary for breaking down solid waste.

-To Get Septic Pumping Service or a Septic Inspection, Contact Us!
+If You Need a Septic Pumping Service or a Septic Inspection, Contact Us!